ashit8450/ECE6310-Introduction-to-Computer-Vision/Lab3- Thinning Algorithm/README.md

-# Assignment 2 : Optical Character Recognition
+# Assignment 3 : Thinning Algorithm

 ### Problem Statement
-In this assignment, the letter 'e' has to be detected in an image using the matched spatial filter.
-The accuracy of the convolution is verified from the ground truth locations provided.
-The subsequent True Positives, False Positives, True Negatives and False Negatives are used to compute the ROC curve for the entire range of threshold of the 8-bit image scale.
+In this project, I had to implement a Zhang-Suen thinning algorithm which would help in weeding out false positives in detecting the letter "e" in the image provided.
+This project builds up on the previous one to make the optical character recognition more robust.
+Please read `lab3.pdf` for more details into this project.

 #### Original Image
 <p float="left">